Roy7384/getTweets/README.md

 # getTweets
 A simple express API server with caching, that returns a list of recent tweets according to query parameters. <br>
 Will retrieve 20 recent tweets per given twitter username excluding retweets.
 Requests to twitter api are made concurrently.
 Server deloyed to Heroku.
-Try the api with this url: https://get-tweets-api-server.herokuapp.com/
+Try the API with this url: https://get-tweets-api-server.herokuapp.com/

 ## Run Locally